shikha12264/python-calculator/README.md

 # Features
 .
 Cross-platform

 .  easy to use

 .
-Supports common mathematical functions like +	-	*	/
+Supports common mathematical functions like +,-,*,/

+.
+Supports clear.

 # Supported Operations